AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 For example, the cosmetic rule `example.*##.banner` will match any `example.TLD` request (`example.ru`, `example.com`, `example.net`, `example.org`, etc.).
 For the basic rules the described logic will be applicable only for the domains specified in `$domain` modifier (for example, `||*/banners/*$image,domain=example.*`).

-> **Compatibility with different versions of AdGuard.** Supported by: AdGuard for Windows/macOS/Android/Safari/iOS and browser extensions for Chrome/Firefox/Edge.
+> **Compatibility with different versions of AdGuard.** Rules with wildcard for TLD are supported by AdGuard for Windows, macOS, Android, Safari, iOS, and AdGuard Browser extension for Chrome, Firefox, Edge.

 <a id="basic-rules-examples"></a>
 ### Basic rules examples